tsargent/webbywebsite.com/content/blog/hello-world/index.md

 ### Why

-Before I get into the code challenge part, a little bit about why I'm doing this.
+Before I get into the coding challenge part, a little bit about why I'm doing this.
 I have been working as a developer for a long time, but largely without a personal web site.
 Because I have been drawn to Gatsby recently as a tool for building sites, I figured this would be a good opportunity to finally make progress on a site while I learn more about Gatsby and its ecosystem.
 I am also looking forward to the challenge of writing these posts while learning, since teaching others (you the reader) helps an individual (me) to retain the learned information.
 And hopefully my writing will improve as I do this.
 It has been a while.

-I should also note that this is not meant to be a tutrial!
+I should also note that this is not meant to be a tutorial!
 There are excellent [tutorials on the Gatsby site](https://www.gatsbyjs.org/tutorial/).
 My intention here is to document my process and to explain what's going on in each challenge.

 ### Getting Started

-I started out by generating a site from the default gatsby starter.
+I started out by generating a site from the default Gatsby starter.
 Maybe this is cheating a little, but it seems like there's a bit of boilerplate to get started.
 Since the first challenge is to create a blog, I figured I could start with the default starter and build a blog from there.
 If we run `gatsby new` without the second argument we will get the default starter, so let's do that: `gatsby new webbywebsite`.

-Now I have a working gatsby site.
+Now I have a working Gatsby site.
 Good!
 But I want a blog on the site.
 I'm not really sure what this site is going to turn into, but keeping in the spirit of a [minimum viable product](https://en.wikipedia.org/wiki/Minimum_viable_product), I will just list out my blog posts right on the index page.
 This seems good enough.
-But in order to display these posts I will of course need a post.
+But in order to display these posts I will of course need some content.

 ### Creating Content